Hillary Clinton & Alexandria Ocasio-Cortez Troll Jared Kushner Over WhatsApp Use

 — HuffPost (@HuffPost) March 22, 2019

-Lowell revealed was the fact that the president’s daughter continues to receive official emails on her personal email account and does not forward them to her official account, which is a requirement.
-Democratic Oversight Chairman, Rep. Elijah Cummings then asked Lowell if Jared Kushner shared any classified information over WhatsApp, and the lawyer replied that it was “above his pay grade.”
+Lowell revealed the fact that the president’s daughter continues to receive official emails on her personal email account, and does not forward them to her official account, which is a requirement.
+Democratic Oversight Chairman, Rep. Elijah Cummings, then asked Lowell if Jared Kushner shared any classified information over WhatsApp.
+The lawyer replied that that the question was “above his pay grade.”

-The fact that Jared Kushner had been circumventing protocol by using WhatsApp with members of the Saudi royal family is not new information, says The Inquisitr.
+The fact that Jared Kushner had been circumventing protocol by using WhatsApp with members of the Saudi royal family is not new information, per The Inquisitr.
 Concern about Kushner’s Middle Eastern contacts came to a head earlier this month when the U.S. embassy in Riyadh confirmed that they were shut out of all meetings between Kushner and the Saudi prince, as Kushner made his own arrangements through the iPhone app.

 A state department official raised the alarm when it was made clear that the Saudi government was, in fact, making Kushner’s arrangements.